Western India: Culture

 The states of Maharashtra, Gujarat and Goa are culturally varied and distinct.

 Maharashtrian culture derives from the ancient Hindu Vedic culture influenced deeply by the Maratha Empire.
 Maharashtrians take great pride in the Maratha Empire, and many places in Maharashtra are named after the founder of the Empire, Shivaji.
 Marathi literature and cinema are popular in the state as well as across India.
 Bollywood has had a huge impact on the lifestyle and culture of this part of India as the industry is primarily located in Mumbai.

 Gujarati culture is a blend of Indian culture and foreign influence.
 It has been influenced by the Parsis, who migrated to Gujarat from Persia about a 1000 years ago.
 Gujarat also saw Turkic and Mughal conquests, as well as a constant stream of back and forth migrations to and from Sindh and Rajasthan, which helped shape the unique cultural landscape of the state.
 Cultural Events like Rann Utsav, International Kite Festival and Global Garba festivals have been started in Gujarat to showcase its culture internationally.

 Goa's culture is a unique blend of Indian and Portuguese cultures, as a result of it formerly being part of Portuguese India for 450 years.
-The state is popular amongst tourists for its beaches, Goan cuisine, temples, churches and architecture.
+The state is popular among tourists for its beaches, Goan cuisine, temples, churches and architecture.
 The Churches and Convents of Goa have been declared as a World Heritage Site by UNESCO.

 Cuisine

 The cuisine of Western India is diverse.
 Maharashtrian cuisine is diverse and ranges from bland to fiery hot.
 Pohay, Shrikhand, Pav bhaji and Vada pav are good examples of Maharashtrian cuisine.
-Goan cuisine is dominated by the use of rice, coconut, seafood, Kokum, cashew-nuts.
+Goan cuisine is dominated by the use of rice, coconut, seafood, kokum and cashew-nuts.
 With its distinct spices and medium of cooking as coconut oil, both vegetarian as well as non-vegetarian cuisine is equally popular.

 Gujarati cuisine is almost exclusively vegetarian.
 Gujarat is one of three states in India, with prohibition on alcohol, along with Mizoram and Manipur.
 In contrast, Maharashtra has some of the best vineyards in India, with Nashik and Sangli districts being the country's biggest grape-producing districts.